tud-hri/joan/docs/other-git.md

 - you have a history of all changes you made
 - in case things go wrong, you can easily go back to a previous, working version
 - it is easy to share the latest version of your code with others
 - you can work on your code on multiple computers.
-For example, you create and test your project at home, push those changes to the online repository, and pull them on your TUDelft computer to do_while_running experiments.
+For example, you create and test your project at home, push those changes to the online repository, and pull them on your TUDelft computer to do experiments.
 No more USB sticks with crappy zip files!
 - the TU provides us with a local `git` server, which is great for GDPR-reasons (not cloud-based like `github`).

 However, using `git` requires a relatively steep learning curve.
 We will add some tutorials below.